Dwarf-Planet-Project/SpaceDesignTool/README.txt

 ACKNOWLEDGEMENTS
 ----------------

+The SDT Development Team wish to acknowledge the STA Development Team for its amazing work.

 The STA Development Team wish to acknowledge Chris Laurel who has supported this project since 2006.

-Special thanks go to all STA users who submit bug reports, suggestions, and fixes.

-The STA Development Team
+The SDT Development Team